Asunción: Economy

 The economic development of the country is reflected in the city by how in recent years construction (infrastructure) has grown rapidly due to the great demand for foreign investment.
 In addition, Asunción ranks sixth as the most profitable city in Latin America.
-The most important companies, businesses, and investment groups have their headquarters in Asunción.
+The most important Paraguayan companies, businesses, and investment groups have their headquarters in Asunción.
 Commerce has expanded considerably in recent years stretching towards the suburbs where shopping malls and supermarkets have been built.
 Paraguay's only stock exchange, the BVPASA, is located here.
 The city is the economic center of Paraguay, followed by Ciudad del Este and Encarnación.